 Because this recipe makes a large batch of Lebanese lentil soup, you ought to have a lot of leftovers.
 You are able to refrigerate the leftovers for around four days or freeze for around 6 months.
 Place the soup in containers that are freezer-friendly or in zip-locked bags for the freezer and lay flat in your freezer.

-To use again, just move the lentil soup from the freezer in the fridge the night before you intend to serve, or eat it.
+To use again, just move the lentil soup from the freezer in the fridge the night before you intend to serve it or eat it.
 In case you don’t have time for this, you may also microwave frozen soup for about 30 sec. intervals, stirring between each interval.